We will meet by webinar on February 9-10, 2023. We will post the registration link and additional meeting information when it's available.

-The Committee recommends that every newborn screening program include a Uniform Screening Panel (PDF - 12 MB)* that screens for 34 core disorders and 26 secondary disorders; the disorders' selection was based on the Newborn Screening: Towards a Uniform Screening Panel and System (PDF - 191 KB).
+The Committee recommends that every newborn screening program include a Uniform Screening Panel (PDF - 94 KB) * that screens for 36 core disorders and 26 secondary disorders; they based the disorders' selection on the Newborn Screening: Towards a Uniform Screening Panel and System (PDF - 11 MB).

 The Committee advises the Secretary, U.S. Department of Health and Human Services on the most appropriate application of universal newborn screening tests, technologies, policies, guidelines, and standards.
 Specifically, the committee provides to the Secretary, the following: